allegro/blog/_posts/2021-01-26-state-machines-made-easy-in-dotnet.md

 ### The process specification

-Before we create our state machine, we need to have a rough idea of what states and events we want to handle.
+Before we create our state machine, we need to have a rough idea of which states and events we want to handle.

-The repayment process can start in two different ways, but will end in the same way in both cases.
+The repayment process is started in two different ways, but will end alike in both cases.

-1. The user can use the Allegro Pay dashboard to initialize an immediate, online repayment.
+1. The user can initialize an immediate online repayment via the Allegro Pay dashboard.
-    They will be redirected to the payment provider’s website and complete the process there.
+    They are redirected to the payment provider’s website and complete the process there.

-2. Alternatively, the user can request to repay their purchase with a traditional wire transfer, which we call an offline repayment.
+2. Alternatively, the user can request to repay their purchase with a traditional wire transfer, what we call an offline repayment.
     We know nothing about it until the money actually arrives at the target bank account.
-    That method may take even a couple of days.
+    That method may take up to a couple of days.

-This is the point when both repayment paths merge, because from now on we can discard any knowledge about how the money was received, and focus on the fact that we have it.
+At this point both repayment paths merge, since from now on we can discard any knowledge about how the money was received and focus on the fact that we have it.
 The money source won’t be useful during the process coordination anymore.

 The next step is to register the repayment in our bookkeeping system.
 The registration part is important for us, because it will tell us whether the purchase was paid in full or if further repayments are required.
-After receiving information about successful registration, an email will be sent to the user confirming that the repayment has been registered.
+After receiving information about successful registration, an email is sent to the user confirming that the repayment was registered.

-After repayment is registered, we will asynchronously await feedback from the bookkeeping system that the transaction has been settled and the repayment can be marked as completed.
+After repayment is registered, we asynchronously await the feedback from the bookkeeping system on the transaction being settled and the repayment is to be marked as completed.

 ### Designing the state machine